kevinsibug/Blue-Mark/README.md

 ## Initial Set-up

+The .env file sent to you MUST BE PRESENT in the blue_mark folder (i.e. the same folder as the settings.py).
+Without this .env, the website will return some errors when you try to run the server.

 Whenever you run manage.py commands, remember also that your virtual environment must be activated.

 ## Commands to Remember